Private Box takes the security of our customer’s mail very seriously. We take every caution to ensure that your mail is always secure.

 3. Once the mail has been processed for destruction, it will no longer be visible in your inbox on the website.
 At this point, customers still have 5 days to rescue mail if you don’t want it destroyed.

-At this point, your mail is placed into a small bin in our mailroom.
+Once processed for destruction, your mail is placed into a small bin in our mailroom.
 We hold mail in these bins for 5 days only.
-After 5 days has passed, these bins are emptied into the secure locked Iron Mountain bin.
+During this time, you still have time to contact our staff to have your mail rescued.
+However – After those 5 days have passed, these small storage bins are emptied into the secure locked Iron Mountain bin.